-20.004 BF405 – Argyresthiidae – Argyresthia arceuthina – White-headed Tip Moth – Zeller, 1839 Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT A – Recorded accepted without the leaf or a photo – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+20.004 BF405 – Argyresthiidae – Argyresthia arceuthina – White-headed Tip Moth – Zeller, 1839 Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT A – Recorded accepted without the leaf or a photo – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant purple – Leaf Miner day-flying – Day-flying